-In order to acquire supply resources that ensure reliable natural gas deliveries to its customers, the Terasen Gas companies purchase supply from a select list of producers, aggregators and marketers by adhering to strict standards of counterparty creditworthiness and contract execution and/or management procedures.
-TGI contracts for approximately 102 PJ of baseload and seasonal supply, of which 75 PJ is delivered off the Spectra Energy transmission system.
-Approximately 10 PJ is comprised primarily of Alberta-sourced supply transported into British Columbia via TransCanada Pipeline Limited's Alberta and British Columbia systems.
-The remaining 17 PJ of baseload and seasonal supply is sourced at Sumas, British Columbia.
-TGVI contracts for approximately 11 PJ of annual supply comprised of base load and seasonal contracts, of which approximately 9 PJ is delivered off the Spectra Energy transmission system and 2 PJ is sourced directly at Sumas.
+In order to ensure supply of adequate resources to provide reliable natural gas deliveries to its customers, the FortisBC Energy companies purchase supplies from a select list of producers, aggregators and marketers, while adhering to standards of counterparty creditworthiness and contract execution and/or management policies.
+FEI contracts for approximately 111 PJ of baseload and seasonal supply to meet the requirements of both FEI and FEWI, of which 100 PJ is sourced in north eastern British Columbia and transported to FEI's system on Spectra Energy's westcoast pipeline system, and 11 PJ is comprised of Alberta-sourced supply, transported into British Columbia via TransCanada's Alberta and British Columbia systems and then through FEI's Southern Crossing pipeline.
+FEVI contracts for about 11 PJ of annual supply comprised of baseload and seasonal contracts, primarily sourced in British Columbia.

-Through the operation of regulatory deferrals, any difference between forecast cost of natural gas purchases, as reflected in customer rates, and the actual cost of natural gas purchases is recovered from, or refunded to, customers in future rates.
+Through the operation of regulatory deferrals, any difference between forecast cost of natural gas purchases, as reflected in residential and commercial customer rates, and the actual cost of natural gas purchases is recovered from, or refunded to, customers in future rates.
 The majority of supply contracts in the current portfolio are seasonal for either the summer period (April to October) or winter period (November to March) with a few contracts one year or longer in length.